History, tourist information, and nearby accommodation

 In 1680 Argyll came out against the Test Act, and was forced to flee into exile.
 He returned in 1685 to lead an uprising in Scotland in support of Monmouth's Rebellion.
 The uprising was quashed, and Argyll was executed for treason.
 But the Earl had been aware of his precarious political position, and before he his death he had the entire contents of the townhouse inventoried, and officially assigned to his wife.
 The detailed inventory is perhaps the unfortunate Earl's most lasting legacy, for it gives a revealing insight into 17th century life in a noble house.

 About Argyll's Lodging

 Address: Castle Wynd, Stirling, Stirlingshire, Scotland, FK8 1EG

 Attraction Type: Historic House

-Location: on E side of Castle Wynd in Stirling
+Location: On the east side of Castle Wynd in Stirling

 Website: Argyll's Lodging